leegee/midi-video/README.md

 ## Yet to do

 * Check highlightCurrent sizes do not conflict with small note heights
-* Fix layout bug (extra note lane at top)
+* Fix layout bug (extra note lane at top) ?
-* Option to quantize x and y
-* Quantized range of velocity as lightness
 * Aftertouch, controllers (breath, expression)
+* Time signature change

 ## Notes